What is voriconazole?

 - About anything that could affect your ability to take medicines, such as difficulty swallowing pills, difficulty remembering to take pills, or any health conditions that may prevent your use of medicines.

 - If you are pregnant or plan to become pregnant.
 Voriconazole can harm your unborn baby.
-Talk to your health care provider about possible risks with taking voriconazole during pregnancy.
+Talk to your health care provider about the risks with using voriconazole during pregnancy.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of voriconazole during pregnancy.
+Please refer to these guidelines for additional information.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Voriconazole may affect the way other medicines or products work, and other medicines or products may affect how voriconazole works.
 Ask your health care provider if there are interactions between voriconazole and the other medicines you take.